 • transition from assistance to supervision and control;

-b) In relation to the rest of the environment:
+b) In relation to others around:

 • lack of empathy;